ganeshbelgur/dreamworks-flocking/README.md

 3. Use the partialDerivatives[x][y] to know the direction away from the nearest osbtacle at position (x, y): Flocking.cpp

 ##### Dynamic Obstacles
-1. Use the obstacle vector in "constant.h" to access the location of the obstacle.
+1. Use the obstacle vector in "Constants.h" to access the location of the dynamic obstacle.

 - Notes/Hints: You don't have to bother about VDBs and map handling.
 Just focus on working on the boids and flocking.